EliasAFZ/Discord_Bot/README.md

 # Discord_Bot
 Discord Chat bot inspired by watching how useful other chat bots have been, on our community server.
-I set out to explore python and its discord.py library to make a chat bot with some fun functionality and interaction with web APIs.
+I wanted to explore python and its discord.py library to make a chat bot with some fun functionality and interaction with web APIs.

 # Built With
 * [Discord API](https://support.discordapp.com/hc/en-us/articles/212889058-Discord-s-Official-API)